 Recommended Places & Experiences In Town

 Other than beaches and sunsets, Bunbury is home to a wide range of wild and aquatic life.
-Visit Bunbury Wildlife Park (10 dollars entry for Adult) to meet and feed the Kangaroos, spot nearly 40 different native bird species, Wallabies, Wombats and some ugly looking reptiles.
+Visit Bunbury Wildlife Park (10 dollars entry for adults) to meet and feed the Kangaroos, spot nearly 40 different native bird species, Wallabies, Wombats and some ugly looking reptiles.
 Another interesting place very close to Bunbury National Park is Big Swamp Walk, that promises some cool photo opportunities.
 Walk all the way to the boatshed and you will find enough places to stop by and pose.

 If you’re in town, don’t miss the Dolphin Discovery Centre.
 Spare some time and stand still on the beach under their care to spot a Dolphin for free or book a cruise trip with them for a guaranteed Dolphin spotting.
 You can moreover touch a starfish, feed an Octopus and spot a Sea Horse in their little aquariums.